aaryadevg/Recommender-Bot/README.md

 ## Contribution
-Feel free to contribute to this project any contribution is very welcome and contributions are highly appreciated **Todo:**
+Feel free to contribute to this project any contribution is very welcome and contributions are highly appreciated
+* Thank you to Ashish Ghosalkar for the logo [Ashish Ghosalkar](https://aghosalkar.myportfolio.com/)

+**Todo:**
 * Add more commands
 * Make commands case in-sensitive